Righteousness

-William Tyndale (translator of the Bible into English in 1526) remodeled the word after an earlier word rihtwis, which would have yielded modern English *rightwise or *rightways.
-He used it to translate the Hebrew root צדק tzedek, which appears over five hundred times in the Hebrew Bible, and the Greek word δίκαιος (dikaios), which appears more than two hundred times in the New Testament.
+William Tyndale (translator of the Bible into Early Modern English in 1526) created the modern spelling of righteousness after rihtwis, which would have yielded modern English right wise or right ways.
+He used it to translate the Hebrew root צדק tzedek, which appears over five hundred times in the Hebrew Bible, and the Greek word δίκαιος (dikaios), which appears approximately 80 times in the New Testament.
+This change in the ending of the word in the 16th century was due to association with words such as bounteous.